marxin/texi2rst-generated/sphinx/gccint/target-macros/register-usage.rst

   registers.
 You should only define this macro if support for copying to/from ``CCmode`` is incomplete.

+.. index:: leaf functions, functions, leaf

 .. _leaf-functions:

-.. index:: leaf functions

-.. index:: functions, leaf

 Handling Leaf Functions
 ^^^^^^^^^^^^^^^^^^^^^^^